keboola/developers-docs/extend/registration/deployment.md

 associated with the user in the variable `KBC_DEVELOPERPORTAL_USERNAME`.
 The `ecr:get-login` command returns a `docker login ...` command to authenticate to that repository.

 Make sure that the `deploy.sh` file line endings is set to *Unix (LF)*.
-Also make sure that the file is executable, i.e. by executing:
+Also make sure that the file is executable, i.e. by executing
 `git update-index --chmod=+x deploy.sh`.
 Commit the deploy script to your application repository.

 ## Step 3 --- Add Deploy Automation